suketa/ruby-duckdb/README.md

 gem install duckdb
 ```

-or you must specify the location of the include and lib files:
+or you must specify the location of the C header and library files:

 ```
-gem install duckdb -- --with-duckdb-include=/duckdb_include_directory --with-duckdb-lib=/duckdb_library_directory
+gem install duckdb -- --with-duckdb-include=/duckdb_header_directory --with-duckdb-lib=/duckdb_library_directory
 ```

 ## Usage